konveyor/enhancements/enhancements/tackle/tackle-git-maven-integration/README.md

 #### Migrator

-A developer that should be allowed to run assessments and analysis, but not to assess, create or modify applications in the portfolio.
+A developer that should be allowed to run analysis, but not to assess, create or modify applications in the portfolio.

 #### Organization Administrator